Master of Education in Urban Teaching

 This distinctive program — the first of its kind in Rhode Island — aims to reduce the achievement gap in urban schools by providing early-career teachers the skills needed for success in urban classrooms.

-The program — a 10-course sequence led by leading Providence College faculty and highly qualified education professionals from urban school departments and the Rhode Island Department of Education — focuses on understanding the sociocultural contexts of urban teaching and developing strategies for student motivation.
+The program — a 10-course sequence led by leading Providence College faculty and highly qualified education professionals from urban school departments— focuses on understanding the sociocultural contexts of urban teaching and developing strategies for student motivation.

 Who is Our Typical Student?

-Students who enroll in the program must have completed at least one year of full-time teaching in a high-need urban school prior to beginning the program.
-Designed to be completed in one academic year and two summers, the program follows a cohort model in which the PC students start and finish together — creating connections that extend beyond the classroom.
+Students who enroll in the program must have completed at least one year of full-time teaching prior to beginning the program.
+Designed to be completed in as little as one academic year and two summers, the program follows a cohort model in which the PC students start and finish together — creating connections that extend beyond the classroom.

 The Program & Courses